A herbaceous, and evergreen groundcover, which grows to 10 cm tall, but may spread to form a colony several metres wide, spreading by stolons.

-Useful as a ground cover or a non-traffic lawn substitute in shady, moist areas.
+Very useful as a ground cover or a non-traffic lawn substitute in shady, moist areas.

 Can become invasive in favourable conditions but it is easy to control if necessary.

+It is thought that true Viola hederacea is infrequently grown in gardens.
 Most ornamental cultivars labelled as Viola hederacea are actually Viola banksii, which differs in the more richly coloured flowers with an almost circular anterior petal and almost circular leaves with a deep sinus.

 Viola – from the Greek for violet (violeta, βιολέτα) – referring to the purple colour of the flowers.

-hederacea – resembling the Ivy genus, Hedera, – which presumably refers to the leaf appearance.
+hederacea – resembling the Ivy genus, Hedera, which presumably refers to the leaf appearance.

-Not known to be at risk in the wild.
+This species is not considered to be at risk of extinction in the wild.